Beyond the Oberbeck-Boussinesq and long wavelength approximation: Full-F gyro-fluid model

 with the polarization densities~\cite{held2020}

-Note that the use of Pad{\'e} approximations allows us to write the polarization charges as simple divergence relations of the polarization densities (e.g. \(-\nablav \cdot \vec{P}_1 =\sum_s q (\Gamma_1 -1) N \equiv \nablav \cdot \sum_s q \nablap \rho^2 \Gamma_1 N/2\)) without the necessity of a Taylor series expansion. \\ In Eq.~\eqref{eq:P2FF} and~\eqref{eq:UExB} we adopt the second order accurate Pad{\'e} approximation of Ref.~\cite{held2020} that gives rise to the inverse rational Helmholtz \(\sqrt{\Gamma_0}\) operator.
-A rational Helmholtz operator could be avoided by using the fourth order accurate Pad{\'e} approximation of Ref.~\cite{held2020}.
-However, this results in a tensor elliptic equation instead of an elliptic equation in Eq.~\ref{eq:PoissonFF}.
-Further, it does not resemble the commonly used second order accurate Pad{\'e} approximation of Eq.~\eqref{eq:gamma0} of Oberbeck-Boussinesq approximated gyro-fluid models in the Oberbeck-Boussinesq limit. \\ We emphasize that the arbitrary wavelength polarization closure is by construction only fully accurate up to \(\mathcal{O}(k_\perp^2 \rho^2)\) but resembles the (Pad{\'e} approximated) Oberbeck-Boussinesq limit at arbitrary \(k_\perp \rho\).
-The numerical implementation and study of a polarization closure that is fully accurate to arbitrary \(k_\perp \rho\) is shifted to future work. \\ We remark that we do not consider the ad-hoc approximation \(\vec{\nabla} \cdot \vec{P_2}\approx -\sum_s \frac{1}{1- \vec{\nabla} \cdot (\rho^2 \nablap)}\vec{\nabla}\cdot (\frac{q \Nz}{\Omegacz B}\nablap \phi)\) ~\cite{idomura03,bottino04,ku09,dominski17,mishchenko19} since it can not be derived from a particular choice of \(\psi_2 \) by means of field theory.
+Note that the use of Pad{\'e} approximations allows us to write the polarization charges as simple divergence relations of the polarization densities (e.g. \(-\nablav \cdot \vec{P}_1 =\sum_s q (\Gamma_1 -1) N \equiv \nablav \cdot \sum_s q \nablap \Gamma_1\rho^2 N/2\)). \\ In Eq.~\eqref{eq:P2FF} and~\eqref{eq:UExB} we adopt the second order accurate Pad{\'e} approximation of Ref.~\cite{held2020} that gives rise to the square root of the Pad{\'e} approximated polarization operator \(\sqrt{\Gamma_0}\).
+A square root operation could be avoided by using the fourth order accurate Pad{\'e} approximation of Ref.~\cite{held2020}.
+However, this results in a fourth order elliptic equation instead of a second order elliptic equation in Eq.~\ref{eq:PoissonFF} (cf. Ref.~\cite{held2020}).
+Further, it does not resemble the commonly used second order accurate Pad{\'e} approximation of Eq.~\eqref{eq:gamma0} of Oberbeck-Boussinesq approximated gyro-fluid models in the Oberbeck-Boussinesq limit. \\ The herein utilized gyro-fluid model resorts to a constant thermal gyro-radius (\(\rho=const.\)) and a magnetic field aligned coordinate system (Cartesian coordinates and \(\bhat=\zhat\)).
+These simplifications ease the analytical and numerical treatment of the arbitrary wavelength polarization closure.
+The \(\rho=const.\) approximation in the FLR and polarization operators (Eqs.~\eqref{eq:gamma1} and ~\eqref{eq:gamma0}) permits to commute the gyro-radius with the perpendicular Laplacian, so that these operators are self-adjoint.
+The additional choice of a magnetic field aligned coordinate system allows us to commute the polarization operators through the divergence \(\vec{\nabla}\cdot \sqrt{\Gamma_0} \vec{f} = \sqrt{\Gamma_0}\vec{\nabla}\cdot \vec{f}\) and spatial derivatives \( \sqrt{\Gamma_0} \vec{\nabla}_\perp f = \vec{\nabla}_\perp \sqrt{\Gamma_0} f \).
+In general this is permitted due a spatially dependence in the thermal gyro-radius \(\rho\) and in the generally non-orthogonal projection tensor \(\mathbb{P}\).
+However, we remark that cylindrical coordinates and the straight field line approach are commonly exploited for realistic three dimensional computations with toroidal magnetic fields, such as Tokamaks.
+For this approach the simplifications above can be readily exploited within the \(\rho=const.\) approximation. \\ We emphasize that the arbitrary wavelength polarization closure is by construction only fully accurate up to \(\mathcal{O}(k_\perp^2 \rho^2)\) but resembles the Pad{\'e} approximated Oberbeck-Boussinesq limit (Eq.~\eqref{eq:gamma0}) at arbitrary \(k_\perp \rho\).
+This enables us to bridge the gap between long wavelength approximated \fullF and arbitrary wavelength Oberbeck-Boussinesq approximated \fullF (or \(\delta F\)) gyro-fluid models.
+The numerical implementation and study of a polarization closure that is fully accurate or achieves better accuracy to arbitrary \(k_\perp \rho\) is shifted to future work.
+In Sec. \ref{sec:polacc} we elaborate more on the accuracy of the chosen arbitrary wavelength polarization closure. \\ We remark that we do not consider the ad-hoc approximation \(\vec{\nabla} \cdot \vec{P_2}\approx -\sum_s \frac{1}{1- \vec{\nabla} \cdot (\rho^2 \nablap)}\vec{\nabla}\cdot (\frac{q \Nz}{\Omegacz B}\nablap \phi)\) ~\cite{idomura03,bottino04,ku09,dominski17,mishchenko19} since it can not be derived from a particular choice of \(\psi_2 \) by means of field theory.